Thank you for joining us for the the FIFTH ANNUAL VALLEY ARTS FESTIVAL, held on SATURDAY, NOVEMBER 8, 2025!

 The purpose of VAF is to present a celebration of Oceanside and its first peoples, today known as the San Luis Rey Band of Mission Indians, one of the seven tribes of the Luiseño nation.
 The Luiseño people are an indigenous people of California who inhabited the coastal area of Southern California; in the Luiseño language, the people call themselves Payómkawichum, meaning “People of the West”.

-Now in its fifth year, VAF continues its mission to honor, support, and celebrate the indigenous population that lived on the land now known as Oceanside for over 10,000 years, while educating the broader public about the enduring beauty, strength, and contributions of the Luiseño culture.
-A portion of festival proceeds will benefit the San Luis Rey Mission Indian Foundation, supporting cultural enrichment programs.
+Having celebrated its fifth year, VAF continues its mission to honor, support, and celebrate the indigenous population that lived on the land now known as Oceanside for over 10,000 years, while educating the broader public about the enduring beauty, strength, and contributions of the Luiseño culture.
+A portion of festival proceeds benefit the San Luis Rey Mission Indian Foundation, supporting cultural enrichment programs.

-This year’s free, family-friendly festival, themed “Spirit of the Valley: Kíicha Nights, Coyote Dreams©, ” builds on the success of past years with an array of engaging activities, performances, and vendors.
-The celebration will open and close with traditional drumming by Dancing Cloud Drum Circle, featuring tribal youth dancers.
-Musical performances include Native American flute music by Faustino Fredericks and Spiritual Storm, along with Native American blues by Tracy Lee Nelson.
-Adding to the cultural richness, students from Pablo Tac Elementary will perform the Luiseño story “The Stink Bug,” and students from Foussat Elementary will present “Kíicha Nights, Coyote Dreams©,” an original story written by Mel Vernon.
+The free, family-friendly festival, themed “Spirit of the Valley: Kíicha Nights, Coyote Dreams©, ” built on the success of past years with an array of engaging activities, performances, and vendors.
+The celebration opened and closed with traditional drumming by Dancing Cloud Drum Circle, featuring tribal youth dancers.
+Musical performances included Native American flute music by Faustino Fredericks and Spiritual Storm, along with Native American blues by Tracy Lee Nelson.
+Adding to the cultural richness, students from Pablo Tac Elementary performed the Luiseño story “The Stink Bug,” and students from Foussat Elementary presented “Kíicha Nights, Coyote Dreams©,” an original story written by Mel Vernon.

 A performance of "Kíicha Nights, Coyote Dreams", a story written by Mel Vernon.

-The enhanced educational area will feature a three-quarter–size Kíicha, a dome-shaped structure made of tule reeds and/or willow branches, representing the traditional home of the Luiseño people.
-Visitors can also view a traditional tule boat, crafted from tule—a native perennial found throughout northern, central, and southern California.
-The area will offer a Luiseño basket-weaving demonstration by Mark Farris, a member of the San Luis Rey Band of Mission Indians, alongside tables showcasing historic cultural artifacts, educational posters, and models.
+The enhanced educational area featured a three-quarter–size Kíicha, which is a dome-shaped structure made of tule reeds and/or willow branches, representing the traditional home of the Luiseño people.
+Visitors also viewed a traditional tule boat, crafted from tule—a native perennial found throughout northern, central, and southern California.
+The area offered a Luiseño basket-weaving demonstration by Mark Farris, a member of the San Luis Rey Band of Mission Indians, alongside tables showcasing historic cultural artifacts, educational posters, and models.

 Sponsorship Opportunities are available for VAF.
 Please contact julia@studioace.org for more information.

-In addition to music, hands-on activities, and art-making, the festival will showcase a variety of goods for sale by Native American artists and vendors, including flutes, drums, artwork, clothing, jewelry, and delicious Indian Fry Bread.
+In addition to music, hands-on activities, and art-making, the festival showcased a variety of goods for sale by Native American artists and vendors, including flutes, drums, artwork, clothing, jewelry, and delicious Indian Fry Bread.

-Be sure to follow all the Valley Arts Festival fun on Facebook or Instagram and see what’s coming up!
+Be sure to follow all the Valley Arts Festival fun on Facebook or Instagram!

 Thank you to our 2025 FESTIVAL TITLE Sponsor!